 Rebecca Davidson (BS Computer Science)

+Roberto Jimeno

 11. Contributions to resources for research and education

 Distributed material from presentations on plant genomics and the VirtualPlant for High School and College Teachers at:

 High School Education: Recent Advances in Science, Oct.
 22, 2005 “Plant Genomics & Networks”, Science Education curriculum (High School), NYU Steinhardt School of Education, Department of Teaching and Learning.
 This lecture was attended by teachers and students in NYC High Schools.
 Powerpoint presentation distributed to teachers.